HackTheLab12/wreck.github.io/README.md

-# Wreck.github.io
-# UK Wreck Dives — Live Dive-Now Dashboard
+# UK Wreck Dives Dashboard

 A lightweight, responsive dashboard for viewing current wind, wave and estimated tidal conditions at wreck-diving sites around the United Kingdom.